IterativeEngineering/current-time/README.md

 # Current Time Javascript Action

-This action sets the current ISO8601 time to the `time` output.
+This action sets the current unix timestamp to the `time` output.
 Useful for setting build times in subsequent steps, or keeping the same recorded time for the entire workflow.

 ## Outputs

 ### `time`

-The UTC time when this step was run.
+The unix timestamp when this step was run.

 ## Example usage